 Easter lily (Lilium longiflorum) is a perennial flowering plant known for its graceful white flowers.
 The flower is cultivated to bloom around Easter and is popular at church services and for decorating holiday meals.
 Easter lilies can be grown outdoors as perennials in Zones 3-8 and may be grown as annuals in Zones 8-10 if desired.
 The plants prefer well-drained soil and a full sun planting location.

-Easter lily plants, also known as Lilium longiflorum, are a type of lily that are commonly associated with the Easter holiday.
-They are known for their large, white trumpet-shaped flowers and have a strong, sweet fragrance.
-They are typically used as cut flowers, but can also be grown in gardens.
+Easter lilies (Lilium longiflorum), commonly associated with the Easter holiday, are known for their large, white trumpet-shaped flowers.
+They also have a strong, sweet fragrance.
+They are typically used as cut flowers or sold as small potted centerpiece plants, but they can also be grown in gardens.

 Growing Easter lilies at home

-Gardeners may choose to cultivate Easter lily as a permanent feature of their perennial garden or seasonally in potted arrangements for the enjoyment of its blooms over the Easter holiday.
-Plants growing out in the garden soil are generally lower maintenance than potted plants.
+We can cultivate Easter lilies as a permanent feature of a perennial garden or seasonally in potted arrangements over the Easter holiday.
+Plants growing out in the garden soil generally require lower maintenance than potted plants.
 Easter lily (Lilium longiflorum) plants are easiest to grow as perennials in Zones 3-8.
 These cold-hardy bulbs can be left in the soil year-round to sprout and flower anew each spring.

 While you can purchase bulbs, these plants are most commonly sold as potted plants in bloom around Easter.
 In areas with cool winters, the plants can generally be transplanted out into the outdoor garden.
 The plant may not bloom well the following spring, but usually will start blooming again within 2 years of planting.
 Rather than blooming at Easter, however, the plant will revert to its natural early-midsummer blooming time.